About HCZ’s National Leadership Initiatives

 One Million Connected Devices Now

-The shift to online learning disrupted education for students across the country.
-But for Black and brown communities, the challenge was particularly acute.
+The shift to online learning has disrupted education for students across the country.
+But for Black and brown communities, the challenge is particularly acute.
 Long-standing inequities have left many communities without access to technologies — including laptops and Wi-Fi connections — needed to engage in online learning.